-Yesterday I participated in a stimulating discussion with white shark survivors Maria Korcsmaros and Leeanne Ericson, scientists, surfers and life safety personnel.
+In May, I participated in a stimulating discussion with white shark survivors Maria Korcsmaros and Leeanne Ericson, scientists, surfers and life safety personnel.
 Scientists, including CSU Long Beach Professor Chris Lowe, have documented an increase in juvenile and young-of year white sharks along the southern California shoreline in recent years.
 Tagged sharks, aerial drones and a large aquatic audience have raised the alert that white sharks inhabit these waters.
 The past 3 year’s unusually warm waters have lead to the sharks staying in the Southern California Bight, instead of heading south in winter in their normal pattern.
+We are seeing more white sharks off our coastline, and I believe that is a good thing since it is a sign of ecosystem recovery.

 The unfortunate (and unusual) attacks on first Maria at Corona del Mar in 2016 and then Leanne last year at San Onofre have raised that alert for some to alarm.
 Dr. Lowe’s tagging research, and a new smart buoy interactive system by Shark Miigation Systems has hope for state funding if Governor Brown signs a new funding bill that would provide additional research and life safety response and planning.